Services

 Our registered veterinary nurses and student nurses offer a wide range of nurse clinics at Lime Trees Veterinary Surgeons, to help keep your pets fit & healthy – from youngsters to golden oldies!

-Many of these clinics are free under our Health Plan, but please contact reception for all charges and to book in.
+Please contact reception for all charges and to book in.

 Clinics Include: